arpitdongre/Coins/README.md

 ### **Description**

-This PR is created to provide an easy review of the code for the **Coins App** implementation.
 The app displays a list of the Crypto Coins & Tokens fetched from an API.

 #### **Key Highlights:**